j-hagedorn/journals_of/content/poems/2018-09-27-retirement-plan.md

 Bones creaking, I will move
 into the house you drew for me.

-We will swim through books
+We'll swim through books
-whose words are waves of a sea.
+whose words are a scrawling sea.
-wvwvvwvwvwwvwvwvvw

-Under the roof like a letter *A*
+Beneath that roof like a letter *A*,
-a storm of small feet echoing in
+a storm of small feet on the ceiling.
-the ceiling

 Your face a bright, erratic round
-of hope exceeding details,
+of hope exceeding details, starker than.
-starker than.

 My eyes all pupil, smile
 eking past my cheeks.